gvince01/akka-dojo/README.md

   .runWith(sink)
 ```

+These examples can be found under `Ex3Main`.

 ## Testing

-Similar to the akka-testkit, the `akka-streams-testkit` provides us with a `TestProbe`.
+Similar to the `akka-testkit`, the `akka-streams-testkit` provides us with a `TestProbe`.
 For example, in `Ex4aSpec` we
-are materilizing out Stream into a `Future` (see scala doc for `Sink.seq` for more information) and then using a pipe
+are materializing out Stream into a `Future` (see scala doc for `Sink.seq` for more information) and then using a pipe
 to pass the result into our test probe,

 ```scala